geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 - "The Code Editor is a user friendly access point for Earth Engine that uses the JavaScript IDE."
 - " JavaScript is a programming language that is also widely used in web development."
 ---
-# Getting set up for this Google Earth Engine tutorial
+# Prerequisites

 Please complete this tutorial before arriving at geohackweek.
 Use the steps below to get registered for a Google Earth Engine account and to join our shared repository.

 ## 1. Registering for a Google Earth Engine account

-Go the the [GEE sign up page](https://signup.earthengine.google.com/#!/) and enter the email you want to use for your GEE account.
+> Go the the [GEE sign up page](https://signup.earthengine.google.com/#!/) and enter > > the email you want to use for your GEE account.
 A gmail is best if you have one.

-Enter your email, your affiliation and country/region.
-Where it asks what you want to accomplish, mention you are at Geohackweek at the University of Washington.
+> Enter your email, your affiliation and country/region.
+Where it asks what you want > > to accomplish, mention you are at Geohackweek at the University of Washington.

-Review the terms, verify your non-robot identify and click 'Submit'.
+> Review the terms, verify your non-robot identify and click 'Submit'.

-Check your email, including your spam folder, for a link from the Google Developer's Team.
+> Check your email, including your spam folder, for a link from the Google Developer's > Team.
 The confirmation email will have directions on how to access the Code Editor.

 Not sure if you have access?
 Use [this link](https://code.earthengine.google.com/) to check.
 If you didn't get access you will get an authorization error that says your account isn't registered.
 If you do have access, the link will open up the Javascript IDE.
 This link is your permanent portal to GEE access.